abdul-1432/Glass_Navi/README.md

 # Glass Navigator

-Glass Navigator is a simple web application that provides a user-friendly navigation experience with a sleek, modern glassmorphism-inspired design.
+Glass Navigator is a simple web application that provides a user-friendly navigation experience with a sleek, modern glass-morphism-inspired design.
 It is built using HTML, CSS, and JavaScript, making it lightweight and easy to customize.

 ## Demo

-You can check out the live demo of Glass Navigator [here](https://example.com).
+You can check out the live demo of Glass Navigator [here](https://codepen.io/abdul-1432/pen/jOQeVjg).

 ![Glass Navigator Screenshot](screenshot.png)